 The fire was apparently a result of improper upkeep due to a lack of necessary government funding.
 But where were the tears for the Museu Nacional?
 Where were the donations?
 Journalist Simon Allison tweeted "[i]n just a few hours today, 650 million euros was donated to rebuild Notre Dame, in six months, just 15 million euros has been pledged to restore Brazil's National Museum.
 I think this is what they call white privilege."

-Notre Dame has received over a billion dollars of unsolicited donations within days, whereas the UN regularly comes short of its donation requests for humanitarian causes.
-For example, in February, United Nations There seems to be something twisted in the fact that unsolicited money is being thrown at the rebuilding of this historic Catholic church, but the ruins of other historical sites and even the mass suffering of our fellow humans are perpetually lacking in monetary aid and sympathy.
+Notre Dame has received over a billion dollars of unsolicited donations within days, whereas the UN regularly falls short of the donations which they directly request from the public for humanitarian causes.
+There seems to be something twisted in the fact that unsolicited money is being thrown at the rebuilding of this historic Catholic church, but the ruins of other historical sites and even the mass suffering of our fellow humans are perpetually lacking in monetary aid and sympathy.

 The burning of Notre Dame is a tragedy and so is the fire at the Al-Aqsa, the burning of the Museu Nacional, the effects of war in Yemen, and, in my opinion, so is the disproportionate sympathy of the public.
 I'm not asking that you refrain from tears, sympathy, or donations towards Notre Dame; but rather I ask that you match this level of emotion with action towards change.
 We must put in the effort to educate ourselves and those around us about more than just what western media chooses to show us.